octue/octue-sdk-python/docs/source/updating_services.rst

        git checkout main
        git pull

-2. If not already installed, install your service locally so you can run the tests and your development environment can lint the code etc:
+2. Install your service locally so you can run the tests and your development environment can lint the code etc.:

    .. code-block:: shell

        poetry install

-3. If using ``pre-commit`` to enforce code quality, make sure it's set up properly (you only need to do this once per repository, not on every update)
+3. Set up `pre-commit <https://pre-commit.com/>`_ to enforce code quality:

    .. code-block:: shell